Jumeirah Golf Estates

-Jumeirah Golf Estates is a luxury residential golf community that is located along E 311 road (United Arab Emirates), in Me'aisem 1, Dubai, United Arab Emirates.
+Jumeirah Golf Estates is a luxury residential golf community along E 311 road, in Me'aisem 1, Dubai, United Arab Emirates.
 In 2021, it was rated among the top 10 lifestyle estates in the world.

-Jumeirah Golf Estates consists of over 1,500 villas, town houses and apartments arranged into more than a dozen distinct communities, set alongside two Greg Norman-designed 18-hole golf courses, each with a different environmentally themed name - Fire and Earth.
-The Earth Course is the host venue for the DP World Tour Championship, Dubai, the season ending tournament on the European Tour.
+Jumeirah Golf Estates consists of over 1,500 villas, townhouses, and apartments arranged into more than a dozen distinct communities, set alongside two Greg Norman-designed 18-hole golf courses, each with a different environmentally themed name - Fire and Earth.
+The Earth Course is the host venue for the DP World Tour Championship, Dubai, the season-ending tournament of the European Tour.

-Jumeirah Golf Estates is served by its own metro station on the Route 2020 section of Red Line on the Dubai Metro, serving the Expo 2020 site to the south.
+Jumeirah Golf Estates is served by its own metro station on the Route 2020 section of the Dubai Metro's Red Line, serving the Expo 2020 site to the south.